RubenNijhuis/Portfolio22/README.md

 CMS Aggregation

 - [x] Add descriptions and proper alts to images
-- [ ] Design system to make data transformers and keep data types centralized
+- [x] Design system to make data transformers and keep data types centralized
 - [ ] Write proper content and create nice case images

 Code Architecture

-- [ ] Make components not handle data and only display
+- [x] Make components not handle data and only display DEPRECRATED
+Components require a lot of bits to work and handling only display isn't handy in the longterm as it would clog up the pages files

 Animation